ogradyso/CPP_Quest/README.md

 ## Graphics
 Eventually I would like to include a graphics engine but I want to work out the game play and learning system first.

-## Portability/Compatabilty
+## Development environment and cross-platform issues
-The current version was developed on a using C++17 Windows machine with visual studio.
-As I learn more I will use conditional compilation to ensure portability to Mac and Linux.
+The current version was developed on a Windows 10 machine with visual studio using C++17 and has been tested on Ubuntu 20.

-### Portability issues:

 ## TODO:
 ### Game Development:
+-use CMAKE build system
--Build system for lesson management
+-create system for lesson management
 -Generate more lesson XMLs based on the sequence of Stroustrup's Tour of C++ -Create sidequest system
 -Create storyline